AndreaNardinocchi/placemark/README.md

 ```

-The **getImageCode(category)** function will set the image into the banner based upon the category title inputted by the user.
+The 'getImageCode(category)' function will set the image into the banner based upon the category title selected by the user (namely Restaurants, Beaches, Museums, Beaches).
 The images are all stored in the ImgBB free image hosting site [https://imgbb.com/](https://imgbb.com/).

-The background color of the banner is set by the **getBackgroundColor(category)**.
+The background color of the banner is set by the the 'getBackgroundColor(category)' function.

-The 'index' handler in the **category-controller.js** will handle the view of the category page, and it is in there that the 'imageCode', and 'backgroundColor' are retrieved from the **category-analytics.js** to be shown on the page:
+The 'index' route in the **category-controller.js** will handle the view of the category page, and it is in there that the 'imageCode', and 'backgroundColor' are retrieved from the **category-analytics.js** to, then, be shown on the category page:

 ```
 index: {